MikeDoes/START_HACK_2021/README.md

 On the application folder we delevop a website for our different approachs visualization.

+Most of the logic for page is incorporated inside of the html files and we used a freely available open source code for the neural network to classify the poses.

 ## Notebooks with our methods implemented

 - Segmentation.ipynb:  Notebook for image segmentantion.